adamrdrew/VueZen/README.md

 Components are the building blocks of VueZen apps.
 They encapsulate presentation, state, and logic into individual logical units.
 Components are reactive, allowing UI elements to be bound to data, thus eliminating manual DOM manipulation.
 VueZen's component system is powered by VueJS.
 It is recomended that you have asolid understanding of VueJS before jumping into VueZen.

 ### Component Generator
-To create a new component run the `add_vue` grunt task.
+To create a new component run the `add` grunt task.
 This task requires 3 arguments:

 * Component name (String) : The name for your component.
 Name must be valid for Javascript symbols.
 * Top Level (Boolean) : Defines whether the component should be tied into the routing system.